Privacy

 • Our online services and other areas related to our business may have web beacons.

-Both we and selected third parties (such as our advertising networks) may use these technologies to collect information about your online activities, over time and across third-party websites and devices, and when using our online services to further personalize your experience with us.
+We and selected third parties (such as our advertising networks) may use these technologies to collect information about your online activities, over time and across third-party websites and devices, and when using our online services to further personalize your experience with us.

-Use the options in your web browser if you do not wish to receive a cookie or if you wish to set your browser to notify you when you receive a cookie.
+Browser Controls: Use the options in your web browser if you do not wish to receive a cookie or if you wish to set your browser to notify you when you receive a cookie.
 Select the “Help” section of your browser to learn how to change your cookie preferences.
 If you disable all cookies, you may not be able to take advantage of all the features available on a website.

 Some newer web browsers may have a "Do Not Track" preference that transmits a "Do Not Track" header to the websites you visit with information indicating that you do not want your activity to be tracked.
 McDonald’s does not currently take actions to respond to Do Not Track signals because a uniform technological standard has not yet been developed.
 We continue to review new technologies and may adopt a standard once one is created.

+In our mobile applications (e.g., Global Mobile Application), we use “software development kits” (SDKs).
+Like cookies, SDKs enable information to be stored on your end device or access to such information.
 More information regarding how cookies and related technologies are used in a country in which you are a customer may be available in the country-specific addendum or a cookie preferences section of the online service.

 Targeted advertising